cindyhalim/what-if-i-made/backend/README.md

 # what if i made - backend

-- built with Django, Selenium
+- built with Django Rest Framework, Beautiful Soup
 - deploy to AWS with [Zappa](https://github.com/zappa/Zappa) via Docker and ECR

 ### **initial deploy:**